Close

 How to activate parental controls?

-In iPhone settings, you can set parental controls.
-The main way to do this is in the Family Sharing feature.
+In iPhone system settings, you can set parental controls.
+The main way to do this is by utilizing the Family Sharing feature and configuring Screen Time limits using a secure account password.

 Cover image: FAMILY STOCK / Shutterstock.com